lundi 23 septembre 2013

 “Maybe we should ask the others at the station to come and block the road past the bridge,” mumbles Robin Monarque with nonchalance and one ounce of concern.

-“What do you mean?”
-Pyram shouts.
+“What do you mean?” shouts Pyram.

 “Well, the cable that normally links the microphone to the receiver is missing,” Cyril explains.
 “If you look closer, you can tell that someone used a knife or something sharp to cut it off.
-Does anybody smell gas or is it my imagination?”
+Does anybody smell gas or is it only my imagination?”

 “We're parked on top of a fuel reservoir,” indicates Pyram before stepping out of the pick-up to make a summary inspection.